Showers Buying Guide

 Enjoy the best of both worlds with an included bath filler.
 Whether your preference is showering or bathing there is no need to compromise.

 Both of these options make it easy to replace old showers and provides a quick replacement item.
 They are also affordable yet you still achieve an exposed look.
 There are different design valves available and different handheld shower heads.
 You can also choose from deck mounted (at the end of your bath) or wall mounted.
 Some also have the option for a bath tap if that is what you’re looking for!

-Based on the three options above, you have the choice of two designs.
-Within these three ranges, you can decide whether you would prefer a modern or traditional design.
+Based on the options above, you have the choice of two designs.
+You can decide whether you would prefer a modern shower or traditional shower.

 A modern shower is smooth, sleek and fits into a more minimalist aesthetic.
 This coincides with modern bathroom fixtures such as squared sink basins and sharper angled baths.
 A modern design also has hidden pipework to provide a contemporary, tidy and fresh feel to your bathroom.

 A traditional shower will probably have more emphasis on graceful curves and classically-styled handles.
 Traditional styles are often chosen for their timeless appeal as they are less likely to look dated in years to come.
 If you’re after more of a vintage themed bathroom, a traditional style could be just what you’re looking for.